SKhuspe04/Mini_Web_Projects/README.md

-# Mini_Web_Projects
+# Stopwatch
-Here  i have developed some mini web projects using html, css
+Here  i have developed a web stopwatch using html, css and javascript.